harvester/docs/docs/troubleshooting/os.md

 The OS file system, like a container image, is image-based and immutable except in some directories.

-We recommend using a **toolbox container** to run programs not packaged in Harvester OS for debugging purposes.
+We recommend using a **toolbox container** to run programs not packaged in the Harvester OS for debugging purposes.
 Please see [this article](https://harvesterhci.io/kb/package_your_own_toolbox_image/) to learn how to build and run a toolbox container.

 The Harvester OS also provides a way to enable the read-write mode temporarily.
-Please use the following steps:
+Please follow the following steps:

 :::caution